Prince Harry and Meghan's children Archie and Lillibet now a prince and princess, as a number of royal titles change

 Other members of the royal family have also had their titles change after the death of Queen Elizabeth II.

 Charles, obviously, has become King of the United Kingdom of Great Britain and Northern Ireland.
-He will go by "His Majesty" rather than "His Royal Highness."
+As such, will go by "His Majesty" rather than "His Royal Highness."

 Camilla, King Charles' wife, has become the queen consort.
 She will be referred to as "Her Majesty" rather than "Her Royal Highness."
 A queen consort is different from a queen regnant, like Queen Elizabeth II, for instance, who rules in her own right.

-During King Charles' first address to the nation, he said that he had passed the title of Prince of Wales — traditionally given to the heir to the throne — to William.
-The transfer of that title is not automatic.

-Kate, formerly the Duchess of Cambridge, is now the Duchess of Cornwall and Cambridge, inheriting the title from Camilla.
-As William becomes the Prince of Wales, Kate becomes the Princess of Wales, a title last held by William's mother Princess Diana.
+Kate, formerly the Duchess of Cambridge, is now the Princess of Wales, a title last held by William's mother Princess Diana.
 Camilla was also technically the Princess of Wales before the queen's death, but she never used the title because of its association with Princess Diana.

-William and Kate's children, George, Charlotte, and Louis, have become the Princes and Princess of Cornwall and Cambridge, like their parents.
-When William becomes the Prince of Wales, their titles will change to "of Wales," as well.
+William and Kate's children, George, Charlotte, and Louis, will now be known as princes and princess of Wales.

 for more features.